SEARCH RESULTS

 - Our Staff | Kokopu School

 The staff at Kokopu School have high expectations of learning and behaviour.
 They are committed to making learning motivating and successful for every student.
 OUR STAFF Kia ora and welcome to our wonderful school.
-Through high expectations, Kōkopu staff are committed to providing uniquely rural, fun and engaging programs that encourage children supporting others and bu Principal Yaron Overeem Room 3 - Year 5-6 Teacher Ratama Weavers Room 2 - Year 2 Teacher Anna Boaz Office Administrator Bexs Waterhouse Teacher Aide Glenis Delemare After School Care Worker Kyrill Villafuerte CRT & Relief / ASC COL Jennifer Hibbert Room 5 - Yr 4&5 Teacher Gemma Turketo Room 1 - Year 0-1 Teacher Jo Woods Teacher Aide Rachel James Caretaker Ray McIntosh Room 6 - Year 7-8 Teacher / SENCO Paul Ruddell Room 4 - Year 3-4 Teacher Lisa East / Rhonda Sparrow Office Administrator Vicki Lye Teacher Aide Nadene Slabbert After School Care Worker Loida Pyle Board of Trustees Jeff Burson – Presiding Member Yaron Overeem – Principal Lucinda McBeth – Health and Safety Toni Hughes – Member Tama Weavers – Staff Rep Ross Harper – Property Kirsty Tuhiwai – Member
+Through high expectations, Kōkopu staff are committed to providing uniquely rural, fun and engaging programs that encourage children supporting others and bu Principal Yaron Overeem Room 3 - Year 5-6 Teacher Ratama Weavers Room 2 - Year 2 Teacher Anna Boaz Office Administrator Bexs Waterhouse Teacher Aide Glenis Delemare After School Care Worker Karen Omilig CRT & Relief / ASC COL Jennifer Hibbert Room 5 - Yr 4&5 Teacher Gemma Turketo Room 1 - Year 0-1 Teacher Jo Woods Teacher Aide Rachel James Caretaker Ray McIntosh Room 6 - Year 7-8 Teacher / SENCO Paul Ruddell Room 4 - Year 3-4 Teacher Lisa East / Rhonda Sparrow Office Administrator Vicki Lye Teacher Aide Nadene Slabbert After School Care Worker Loida Pyle Board of Trustees Jeff Burson – Presiding Member Yaron Overeem – Principal Kirsty Tuhiwai – Health and Safety Ricky Schraag – Member Tama Weavers – Staff Rep Ross Harper – Property Alistair King – Member

 - School Hours | Kokopu School